truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/Advanced/ManageGlobal2FASCALE.md

 {{< hint type=note >}}
 If the device with the 2FA app is not available, you can use the system CLI to bypass 2FA with administrative IPMI or by physically accessing the system.

-To unlock 2FA in the SCALE CLI, enter:  `auth two_factor update enabled=false'`
+To unlock 2FA in the SCALE CLI, enter:  `auth two_factor update enabled=false`
 {{< /hint >}}

 ### Reactivating 2FA